marvinruder/rating-tracker/README.md

 #### User Management

-The Rating Tracker supports multiple users, who can self-register via WebAuthn and access the application after being granted fine-grained access by an administrator, for whom a “User Management” web interface is provided.
+The Rating Tracker supports multiple users, who can self-register via WebAuthn or OpenID Connect and access the application after being granted fine-grained access by an administrator, for whom a “User Management” web interface is provided.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="/docs/images/usermanagement-dark.png">